shehanxdev/shehanxdev/README.md

 - 🔭 I’m currently an undergraduate @ <a href="https://www.sliit.lk/" target="_blank">SLIIT</a>

-- 🌱 I’m currently Working on Full-stack development (Node.js, React.js, Next, CI/CD, and more)
+- 🌱 I’m currently Working on Backend development and Deep learning

 - 🤝 I’m available for freelancing.

 - 📝 I regularly write articles on <a href="https://medium.com/@shehanxdev" target="_blank"> Medium<a/>

-- 💬 Ask me about **Fullstack development**
+- 💬 Ask me about **Fullstack development and Artificial Intelligence**

 - 📫 How to reach me **shehanxdev@gmail.com**